Cheerful snowman decoration at Santa Claus Office in Santa Claus Village on Arctic Circle, Rovaniemi, Lapland, Finland

 Great time to visit!

-Rovaniemi, Finland is a Cool destination perfect for northern-lights and winter.
+Rovaniemi, Finland is a destination with a cool climate, perfect for Santa Claus Village and northern lights.
 The best time to visit is Dec, Jan, Feb, Mar, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $113/day, while mid-range trips average $261/day.
+Budget travel costs around $143/day, while mid-range trips average $306/day.
 EU citizens need only ID.

 /day